A Resource for Planning in the Oregon Territorial Sea

 These groups have no added authority over OPAC itself.
 The topical working groups are ad hoc subgroups and are named to address specific issues.
 Members of these groups are members of OPAC or may be any other individuals with knowledge of the issues.
 All decisions and positions of OPAC are developed and made or taken by the entire council.

-Current Roster of OPAC members and their contact information
+View the current roster of OPAC members and their contact information.

 Executive Committee